 - 6.01.
 Little River Casino Resort.
-The Little River Casino Resort, a tribally chartered enterprise, shall not be subject to the requirements under Article V but shall be subject to: - a.
+The Little River Casino Resort, a tribally chartered enterprise, shall provide full reports under the requirements of Article V and shall be subject to: - a.
 Internal compliance audits conducted by the Little River Casino Resort; - b.
 Compliance audits, and financial audits, conducted by the Gaming Commission under authority of the Gaming Commission Ordinance and Gaming Ordinance; and - c.
 Annual audits conducted by a certified public accounting firm in accordance with auditing standards generally accepted in the United States of America and in compliance with the Tribe's ordinances and the Indian Gaming Regulatory Act and related tribal and federal laws and regulations.
-The Tribal Council shall be authorized to hire such firm in accordance with the procurement policies and laws of the Tribe.
-The Gaming Commission shall bear the cost of the annual audit. - d.
+The Tribal Ogema may negotiate a contract with such firm, subject to Tribal Council approval in accordance with the procurement policies and laws of the Tribe.
+The Gaming Commission shall bear the cost of the annual audit.

+- d.
 Auditor Restrictions.
-No external audit firm shall audit the activities of the Little River Casino Resort for a period longer than three years and all external audit firms shall have a three year period between auditing contracts.
-Exceptions to these restrictions may be forwarded to the Tribal Council with proper justification for authorization after review and recommendation by the Gaming Commission.
+No external audit firm shall audit the activities of the Little River Casino Resort for a period longer than three (3) years and all external audit firms shall have a three (3) year period between auditing contracts.
+Exceptions to these restrictions may be forwarded to the Tribal Council with proper justification for authorization after review and recommendation by the Gaming Commission. - e.
+Special Audit Request.
+The oversight or management body for the Little River Casino Resort may request the Comptroller perform tribal law and program compliance audits.
+No special audit shall take the place of the required annual audits.